 I qualified in 1994 and have worked in family law since then.
 I have extensive experience in dealing with all aspects of family law, particularly cases which concern complex financial issues.

-Lindsays is a full service law firm and our Family Law Team is an integral part of our Private Client Department.
-This means that I am able to take a rounded view of all aspects of my clients’ affairs and give balanced advice about all of the issues which arise out of the breakdown of a relationship.
-I trained in Collaborative Law in 2009 and I believe that it offers people a valuable tool to help them to reach a positive outcome at the end of a relationship
+Thorntons is the largest full service law firm in Scotland , which means that I am able to take a rounded view of all aspects of my clients’ affairs and give balanced advice about all of the issues which arise out of the breakdown of a relationship.
+I trained in Collaborative Law in 2009 and I believe that it offers people a valuable tool to help them to reach a positive outcome at the end of a relationship.

 Alexis is member of the Family Law Association and has experience in all matters relating to family law.